Cancer drugs can affect your bone marrow and blood causing:

 With some treatments, your blood count can stay low until the treatment ends.

 You might have treatment every few weeks.
 That means your white blood cell count will be at its lowest midway between treatments.
-For example, if you have treatment every 3 weeks, your lowest counts will be at about 7 to 14 days after your treatment.
+For example, if you have treatment every 3 weeks, your lowest blood count will be about 7 to 14 days after your treatment.
 This is called the nadir (pronounced nah-deer).

 You might feel very tired.
 Some people also feel depressed at this time.
 After the nadir, the level of white blood cells gradually goes up until it is almost back to normal.
-Then, it is time for your next treatment, and they will go down again.
 It is not surprising that many people feel as if they are on an emotional and physical roller coaster.

 Antibiotics to fight infection